Experimental History in the Classroom

 Martha Hodes, May 2007

-So I read a headline in the December 1992 issue of Perspectives.
+"Experimental History.
+Is anybody interested?"
+So read a headline in the December 1992 issue of Perspectives.
 Curious, I read on.
 Robert A. Rosenstone, professor of history at California Institute of Technology, was putting out a call for scholars interested in innovative forms of historical writing.
 Coining the phrase "experimental history," Rosenstone went on to organize a workshop at Cal Tech, a weekend filled with inspiration and debate—debates that ranged from where to draw boundaries between history and fiction, to the merits and demerits of writing in first-person, to the question, "Can anyone but tenured faculty write experimental history?"1

 "Is anybody interested?"
 Those words resonated for me long after the weekend in Pasadena, especially as I found myself slipping unconventional readings onto my syllabi: John Demos, The Unredeemed Captive: A Family Story from Early America for the U.S. survey; William S. McFeely, Sapelo's People: A Long Walk into Freedom for my Civil War course; David Farber, Chicago ‘68 and Rosenstone's own Mirror in the Shrine: American Encounters in Meiji Japan for a graduate course on methodology.2